 There are many other termite eliminating materials which can do the same.
-However, except Orange Oil there is no other material known to me personally which has both - a very low degree of toxicity and most likely not imposing any health risk to people living in a house or other property and at the same time being able to do close to 100% elimination in the area of application if applied properly.
-At the same time if Orange Oil is used for mainly local treatments, which almost always is the case, and if these local treatments were to be done by popular chemicals such as Termidor SC or Premise Foam, then in many cases they will not be that harmful.
+However, except orange oil for termites there is no other material known to me personally which has both – a very low degree of toxicity and most likely not imposing any health risk to people living in a house or other property and at the same time being able to dFo close to 100% elimination in the area of application if applied properly.
+At the same time if orange oil for termites is used for mainly local treatments, which almost always is the case, and if these local treatments were to be done by popular chemicals such as Termidor SC or Premise Foam, then in many cases they will not be that harmful.
 For example, in most houses local treatments can be done by using less than 2oz of Termidor SC inside the wall voids, which by common sense will not have enough vapor residue or considerable toxicity.
 However, they have to be done carefully.
 Even though the label of Termidor allows foaming inside wall voids, we do not do any interior foaming with this termiticide which will cover an area more than 4 feet.
 If big amount of this material is applied into the wall voids it will have residue which will not be natural or green.
 Using Bora-Care or Orange Oil in these cases makes sense.
 Orange Oil does not prevent any future infestation but has better extermination ability.
 On the other side Bora-Care does a great prevention but requires more time to apply it properly to make sure that drywood termites will be exterminated.
-We also achieved very good results with Premise Foam in areas such as detached garage where residue will not be dispersed where people live.
+We also achieved very good termite control results with Premise Foam in areas such as detached garage where residue will not be dispersed where people live.

 The problem with Orange Oil is that it is claimed by some to be a complete drywood termite treatment.
 There is a difference between elimination rate and complete or local treatment.
 Just because Orange Oil like other chemicals such as Dragnet, Termidor can have close to 100% elimination rate it doesn’t mean it is a complete drywood termite treatment method.
 Elimination rate is how many percent of termites will be eliminated if that material is applied to them properly.